goldstripe gecko with a bright line down each flank

 Diet

 Insectivorous.
 Feeds on insects, spiders, and other small invertebrates.
-A nocturnal gecko that hides under rocks and bark during the day, emerging at night to hunt.
-Uses specialised toe pads to climb smooth surfaces.
+Nocturnal hunter using specialised toe pads to climb smooth rock surfaces.

 Habitat

 Rocky outcrops, coastal cliffs, and native forests.
-Prefers habitats with plenty of rocks and crevices for shelter, and trees or shrubs for climbing.
-Often found under bark, in rock piles, and in coastal vegetation.
-Tolerant of salt spray and windy conditions.
+Prefers habitats with rocks and crevices for shelter.
+Tolerant of salt spray and windy coastal conditions.

 Range

-Found only in the Taranaki region of the North Island, particularly around Mount Taranaki and the surrounding hills.
-Confined to the western North Island, one of the most restricted ranges of any New Zealand gecko.
+Found only in Taranaki region of North Island.
+Particularly around Mount Taranaki and surrounding hills.
+One of most restricted ranges of any gecko.

 Endemism